 This allows you to shift code from your Power BI solutions to Azure Data Factory if you run into any performance (volume or velocity) issues.

-With wrangling data flows, you can easily perform codeless data cleansing activities.
+With Power Query, you can easily perform codeless data cleansing activities.
 Also, you can add custom columns, which is easier than common data flows.

 Likewise, you can copy the Power Query code.

 It’s necessary to include data flows as part of the pipelines to be executed.

 Select the data flow and the size of the cluster (Apache Spark) in the configuration settings.

 Azure Data Factory SQL Server Integration Services Runtime (SSIS-IR)